 Blood pressure is the force or pressure of the blood pushing against the walls of the arteries.
 With each heartbeat, blood is pumped into our arteries and throughout the body.
 Blood pressure is given as two numbers.
-First figure is the systolic pressure – the pressure on the arteries as the heart contracts and pumps blood, the other one is diastolic pressure – the pressure on the arteries when the heart rests between beats.
+The first figure is the systolic pressure – the pressure on the arteries as the heart contracts and pumps blood, the other one is diastolic pressure – the pressure on the arteries when the heart rests between beats.

 We know that we should eat a healthy diet, reduce salt intake, keep active and drink alcohol in moderation to maintain a healthy weight and general good health.
-However, when we look at measuring our heart health, more than one in five adults worldwide* have raised blood pressure.
+However, when we look at measuring our heart health, more than one in five adults worldwide1 have raised blood pressure.
 Understanding your blood pressure and what is considered a ‘normal’ level will help you to make the right lifestyle choices for a healthier heart, and a healthier you.